 Stick to Neutrals

-A palette of tans, creams, and whites conveys a more chill vibe, while hints of interesting textures and patterns ensure the suite won't underwhelm.
+A neutral palette of tans, creams, and whites conveys a chill vibe, while hints of textures and patterns ensure the design won't underwhelm.

 The bold curve of this 1970s-inspired font pairs well with heavier shades of dark teal, sepia, and cranberry.
 Wood and leather accents round out the homage to the decade.